I'll end the confusion here guys . . .

 Could this also translate to mean a really important birth, say the birth of a future king?
 It's not just any old birth, it's the birth of the century.

-For me, it is the major meaning of this phrase, and not "the start of the century".
+For me, it is the major meaning of this phrase, and not "the start

 Can any portuguese speakers here clear up whether this is actually a phrase you would hear for "turn of the century", or just one of those duolingo sentences?